CodeInSuits/UCSD_Guardian/README.md

 #**UCSD Guardian Data Visualization Section**

-#####Welcome to the section of the Guardian, the UCSD official newspaper, that works on visualization data.
-Our goal is to great visualizations that acurately represent the data whilst also providing story.
+#####Welcome to the section of the Guardian, the UCSD official newspaper, that works on visualizing data.
+Our goal is to great visualizations that acurately represent data whilst also providing story.

 #####**Tools We Use:**
   * Code is done primarily Python